New Zealand is one of the most appealing destinations for Australians to visit.

 Craters of the Moon

-I’ve been to a ton of strange places on my various trips, but Craters of the Moon Park definitely tops the list as the most otherworldly.
+I’ve been to a ton of strange places on my various trips, but Craters of the Moon Park definitely challenges Yellowstone as the most otherworldly destination.
 The crust of the Earth is so thin at this spot near Rotorua that you can see mud bubbling up through cracks in the surface.
 Huge plumes of sulphuric gas float up from seemingly nowhere.
 And somehow we were allowed to walk right through it.